Competitive Drive: Northwest Senior zooms past the competition

 Ten years later, Lauren continues to knock down the competition, but she’s not the type to brag about all her achievements.
 A typical weekend consists of traveling to different states with her racing partner – her dad.

-“She relies on me,” say dad, Jason Dodd.
-“I rely on her and I think we team up very good.”
+“She relies on me,” says Jason.
+“I rely on her, and I think we team up very good.”

 While Lauren is a walking trophy on the strip, if you ask her about her competitive drive, she’ll tell you, it’s to leave Northwest finishing in the top five percent in her class, academically.